blocksds/sdk/docs/content/usage/debugging.md

 Check [this example](https://github.com/blocksds/sdk/tree/master/tests/system/stack_smash_protection)
 to see it in action.

-## 8. GDB with melonDS
+## 8. GDB with melonDS and DeSmuME

+### 8.1 Introduction

+DeSmuME has support for GDB.
+MelonDS also has (experimental) support for GDB.
-melonDS has experimental support for GDB, so you can connect to it and debug your programs with any command line or GUI tool that supports GDB.
+You can use this to connect to the emulator from a debugger and debug your programs with any command line or GUI tool that supports GDB.

 You need a version of GDB that supports the 32 bit ARM architecture, like `gdb-multiarch`.
 If you're in Ubuntu, you can install it with: